goltermann/deployment-manager/README.md

 * [Replicated Service](types/replicatedservice/v1)
 * [Redis](types/redis/v1)

 Types live in ordinary Github repositories.
-This repository is a DM type registry.
+This repository contains the DM code, but also acts as a DM type registry.

 You can also use DM to deploy simple templates that use types, such as: